navatharaagi/docker/README.md

 $docker start <container id>    /*to start the stopped container
 $docker ps    /*lists started id
-$docker rm -f $(docker ps -aq)    /*to del all running & stopped containers (a-all, q-quiet (only display numeric ids),f-filter o/p) we can check it by starting the deleted containers, which gives error
+$docker rm -f $(docker ps -aq)    /*to del all running & stopped containers (a-all, q-quiet (only display numeric ids),f-filter o/p) we can check it by starting the deleted containers , which gives error
 ```
 4. Create a Dockerfile
     1. Base image as CentOS 7